nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 - `Suphle\Services\UpdatefulService` and `Suphle\Services\UpdatelessService`

-Attempting to inject a dependency outside this list will throw a `Suphle\Exception\Explosives\Generic\UnacceptableDependency` exception and prevent app server from being built.
+Attempting to inject a dependency outside this list will throw a `Suphle\Exception\Explosives\DevError\UnacceptableDependency` exception and prevent app server from being built.
 Details about each class is treated in its appropriate section.

 Action methods can only type-hint arguments extending `Suphle\Services\Structures\ModelfulPayload` and `Suphle\Services\Structures\ModellessPayload`.
 This is because any other service we want to inject will likely be applicable to other endpoints on this coordinator and should be injected through the constructor.
 Violating this rule will throw an `InvalidArgumentsException` while equally preventing app server from being built.

 ## Securing POST requests

 You may already be aware of the famous CSRF [middleware](/docs/v1/middlewares) customary for non-GET requests.
 In Suphle, this alone is not enough -- it's mandatory for such endpoints to use services that [facilitate such operations](#mutative-database-decorators), by injecting at least one service decorated with either `Suphle\Contracts\Services\Decorators\SystemModelEdit` or `Suphle\Contracts\Services\Decorators\MultiUserModelEdit`.
-Failure to adhere to this will throw a `Suphle\Exception\Explosives\Generic\MissingPostDecorator` runtime exception.
+Failure to adhere to this will throw a `Suphle\Exception\Explosives\DevError\MissingPostDecorator` runtime exception.

 ## Coordinator services